frohro/6302view/docs.md

   <img alt="(number)" src="https://i.imgur.com/TyGHUyS.png">
 </p>

-There is one optional parameter that controls how many data points are recorded per report period, identical to the corresponding optional parameter in [plots](#plots) (default `1`).
+There is one optional parameter that controls how many data points are recorded per report period, identical to the corresponding optional parameter described above for [plots](#plots) (default `1`).

 ### `cm.step`